 - Month 4: I learn how to kick up into a handstand without the wall but everything else has gone to shit.
 I’ve forgotten proper shoulder and hand positioning, but I am learning how my weight needs to shift in my hands.

-These little shifts in understanding, forgetting, and re-understanding are important to note because if we miss them we may not think we’re progressing at all.
-In reality, these little shifts are the building blocks of long-term skill development.
+These little shifts in understanding, forgetting, and re-understanding are important to note because if we miss them we may trick ourselves into believing we’re not making any progress.

 When I’m working on a new skill, I’ll set a timer for 20-30 minutes (10, if I’m tired) and pick 2-3 movement progressions to work on.
 I allow myself the freedom to order these movements however I want and take breaks as needed.